DSharpPlus/DSharpPlus/docs/articles/beyond_basics/permissions.md

 `DiscordPermissions`, on the other hand, expresses a set of permissions wherein each permission is either granted or not granted.
 It is possible, safe, and encouraged to perform math on this type and this type only.
 It exposes a number of methods that account for all special behaviour involved with permissions: `HasPermission` will not only check for the specified permission, but also for Administrator.

+`DiscordPermissions` objects can be created and modified using collection expression syntax and in that capacity works functionally like any collection.

 ## Querying and Manipulating Permissions

 `DiscordPermissions` exposes three methods to query whether a permission is set: `HasPermission` if you want to find out about a single permission, `HasAnyPermission` and `HasAllPermissions` for querying groups.
 All of these methods will account for special permissions.
 If you wish to merely find out whether a specific flag is set, `HasFlag` is provided for advanced purposes.